Pre-boot authentication screen repeatedly prompts for credentials (VERSION 5.0.0 ONLY)

 1. Ensure the system that requires recovery matches the criteria listed at the top of this article.
 Applying this solution inappropriately may cause further damage.
-If in doubt, create a support ticket HERE and a member of the support team will assist you.
+If in doubt, please contact support for further assistance.

 2. As a precaution, ensure a sector-by-sector backup of the machine is taken before going any further.
 See this article for more details: KB70 - How do I perform a full sector by sector backup of my hard drive?

 Follow the steps below to resolve the issue.

 Step 1: Creating a bootable UEFI USB device on a different machine

 We are providing a hotfix EFI script that will replace the v2.3.62 bootloader with the previous version.
 To apply this hotfix, please follow these steps:

 Step 2: Recovering the problematic machine with the USB Device

 Step 3: Confirming the USB script has replaced the bootloader